Pathways into Darkness

-Pathways into Darkness is a first-person shooter adventure video game developed and published by Bungie in 1993, for Macintosh personal computers.
-Players assume the role of a Special Forces soldier who must stop a powerful, godlike being from awakening and destroying the world.
+Pathways into Darkness is a first-person shooter and adventure video game developed and published by Bungie in 1993, for Macintosh personal computers.
+Players assume the role of a special forces soldier who must stop a powerful, godlike being from awakening and destroying the world.
 Players solve puzzles and defeat enemies to unlock parts of a pyramid where the god sleeps; the game's ending changes depending on player actions.

 Pathways began as a sequel to Bungie's Minotaur: The Labyrinths of Crete, before the developers created an original story.
 Jason Jones programmed the game, while his friend Colin Brent developed the environments and creatures.
 The game features three-dimensional, texture-mapped graphics and stereo sound on supported Macintosh models.
 Pathways was critically acclaimed and won a host of awards; it was also Bungie's first major commercial success and enabled the two-man team of Jason Jones and Alex Seropian to move into a Chicago office and begin paying staff.